mcnuttandrew/color-buddy/apps/docs/docs/color-models.md

 ## Color Buddy
 These are the current color spaces offered in the Color Buddy.
 We would appreciate feedback on their effectiveness, and which others might be useful.
 ### Perceptually Uniform
 The Color Buddy offers the two CIELAB color spaces as its default editing space, LAB and LCH, which produce equivalent color values.
 That is, they are two views of the same color space, therefore colors appear in the same locations in the visualization.
 Interpolated values, however, will be different.
 The CIELAB spaces are recommended because they are an established standard with good perceptual uniformity (excellent for L*, less so for highly saturated colors).
-In Color Buddy, the profile for LAB and LCH is sRGB, to match the CSS implementation.
+The current implementation uses a white point of D50, which is more common for print than for display applications but is the standard specification for CIELAB and is the only form that color.js supports in both LAB and LCH formulations.

 In addition, Color Buddy offers OKLCH, which is provided in CSS to support a wider gamut than its implementation of LCH.
 The default profile for OKLCH is Display-P3, which better matches newer displays like the Apple wide gamut displays. [blog](https://blog.logrocket.com/oklch-css-consistent-accessible-color-palettes/) There is a corresponding OKLAB, which may be added at a later date
 ### RGB Based